 - Taking medications that contain estrogen and progesterone, such as oral contraceptives or medicines used for hormone-replacement therapy, may add to the risk of developing varicose or spider veins.

-- Gender – women are more widely affected than men.
+- Gender — Women are more widely affected than men.
+This is because estrogen weakens vein walls.